2019 Midwest Band Conductor’s Symposium

 All DVDs will be provided as part of the application fee.
 Those individuals who register as an observer will gain much professional and personal growth by observing these great conductors and clinicians.
 In sponsoring this symposium, Truman State University hopes to fulfill the wishes of many band conductors who have indicated a desire to continue their musical growth and advance their conducting skills.

 A native of Iowa, Dr. Prendergast received his Bachelor of Arts in Music Education from Central College (IA).
-Afterwards, he taught in the public schools for seven years in Indiana and Minnesota.
+He subsequently taught in the public schools for seven years in Indiana and Minnesota.
 He also served on staff with the Dubuque Colts Drum and Bugle Corps.
 Dr. Prendergast holds a Master of Arts in Band Conducting from the University of Iowa and a Doctor of Musical Arts in Wind Conducting from the University of Georgia.
 His conducting teachers include Dr. Shelley Axelson, Dr. Richard Mark Heidel, and Dr. John Lynch.

 Dr. Jocelyn Stevens Prendergast, Assistant Professor of Music and Music Education at Truman State, teaches Conducting, Research in Music Education, and the Music Management of Instruction courses.
 She also supervises intern teachers, oversees the Music Masters of Arts in Education program, and serves as the faculty advisor for the Truman State collegiate chapter of the National Association for Music Education.
 She received a Bachelor of Music in Music Education at Butler University, a Master of Music in Wind Conducting and a Master or Arts in Music Education from the University of Minnesota, and a Doctor of Musical Arts in Music Education from the University of Georgia.
 Her primary conducting teachers have been Robert Grechesky, Henry Leck, Stanley Derusha, Craig Kirchhoff, and John Lynch.